 Alternative Minimum Tax.
-The Code imposes an alternative minimum tax on individuals and an alternative minimum tax on corporations.
+The Code imposes an alternative minimum tax on individuals.
 The alternative minimum tax is imposed on alternative minimum taxable income, which includes preference items.
 The interest on certain tax-exempt "private activity bonds" is treated as a preference item.
-The Town's Tax Compliance Agreement will contain certain representations and covenants to ensure that the Bonds are not "private activity bonds" so that interest on the Bonds will not be treated as a preference item for individuals or corporations in calculating alternative minimum taxable income.
+The Town's Tax Compliance Agreement will contain certain representations and covenants to ensure that the Bonds are not "private activity bonds" so that interest on the Bonds will not be treated as a preference item for individuals.